rayalan/binary-adages/content/pages/profile-best-environment.md

 I hate self promotion.
 It seems arrogant and cocky -- my work should speak for itself.
 And every moment spent on communication is one moment that I'm not doing I do best to create value -- analysis, design, engineering, mentoring, understanding the customer needs, etc.

-I sometimes joke that engineering follows the [Heisenberg principle](https://byjus.com/jee/heisenberg-uncertainty-principle/) -- the more you know where the project is at, the less momentum the project has.
+I sometimes joke that engineering follows the [Heisenberg uncertainty principle](https://byjus.com/jee/heisenberg-uncertainty-principle/) -- the more you know where the project is at, the less momentum the project has.

 On top of that, I have a good memory and tend to be annoyed by redundant communications -- as a listener, I should bear significant responsibility for active listening, especially I'm given a way to look up the information.
 Likewise, I want to simply tell it as is rather than massage the message for particular audiences.